 Sets/Reps: 1x max

 Make these three exercises part of your upper-body workout three times per week, and you’ll start seeing results in no time.
+For more tips, check out the videos above.
 Want to find out how you stack up against the Army’s standards?
 Take the Army Physical Fitness Push-Up Test,outlined in the video below, and try to beat the maximum score of 71 Push-Ups for men and 42 for women in two minutes.